-If you want to dedicate a local voice/fax channel to a remote voice/fax channel (so you will not have to dial the remote channel), click the Auto Call Enable option in the Auto Call group.
-Then enter the appropriate phone number in the Phone Number field.
+To dedicate a local voice/fax channel to a remote voice/fax channel, (so you will not have to dial the remote channel) select the Auto Call Enable check box.
+Enter the phone number of the remote VOIP in the Phone Number box.